Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 📖 Reading Time: 12 minutes

 Bottom Line Up Front: In 2024, the average Thanksgiving meal for 10 costs $58.08, but 68% of hosts struggle with portion planning, leading to massive food waste or embarrassing shortages.
 This comprehensive calculator eliminates the guesswork, using expert-backed serving sizes to ensure every guest leaves satisfied while you save money and reduce waste.
+For bilingual families, our Spanish Thanksgiving calculator provides the same precision in Spanish.

 Planning the perfect Thanksgiving dinner shouldn’t feel like rocket science.
 Yet every year, millions of hosts find themselves panic-buying last-minute groceries or watching mountains of leftovers spoil in their fridges.
 The stakes feel impossibly high when you’re feeding 15+ hungry relatives, and traditional advice like “buy 1 pound of turkey per person” leaves too much room for error.